Student Leadership & Programs

-Teaching Assistants (Biology Lab, Genetics Lab, Genetics Lecture)
+Teaching Assistants (Biology Lab, Genetics Lab, Genetics Lecture, or General Ecology Laboratory)

 - Many opportunities are available to be an undergraduate teaching assistant (UTA) in the Department of Biological Sciences.
 UTAs assist graduate TAs and instructors with a variety of tasks including help ready laboratories, conducting review sessions, leading group discussions, and tutoring fellow students.
 Importantly, UTAs serve as a bridge between students, graduate TAs and instructor so that students gain personalized attention.
 Furthermore, this experience provides UTAs with valuable leadership and communication experience while developing professional skills needed for various careers.
 Students interested in becoming an UTA should find out more by asking instructors of courses in which they have done well and enjoyed.